Snipesy/Cruze/README.md

 # Disclaimer

+* This cax gives unrestricted access to the ECM paramaters.
+You are fully responsible for insuring the engine abides by all rules and legislation.
 * EFI Live is very 'dumb' when it comes to the E47.
 If at any point you recieve any value out of bounds error, overlap error, or just any error in genereal.
 DO NOT FLASH.
 The cax should load without any error.
 * Do not modify this CAX unless you are absoultely sure what you are doing.
 If you modify the OS or bootloader, EFI Live will do so without hesitation, and you will likely BRICK your ECM.
 Usually EFI Live will alert you if you try to modify the OS.
 But these checks DO NOT EXIST on the E47, nor can the cax add such securities.
 * The CAX is not dummy proof.
 You will destroy your engine if you are not careful.
 Just because the limit is set to 200 mm3 does not mean the limit is 200 mm3.
 The limits are merely there for sanity checks, and insure the file is not corrupted in some form.
 THEY ARE NOT GUIDELINES.